solosito/Tools/README.md

 Replace `<hostname>` with the host to test, `<delay>` with the time to wait before sampling again and `<iface>` with the network interface to test
 `nohup bash ~/Tools/networktest.sh <hostname> <delay> <iface> </dev/null > /tmp/networktest.out 2>&1 &`

 The time format is defined as follows:
-NUMBER[SUFFIX]
+`NUMBERsuffix`
-Where SUFFIX may be:
+Where suffix may be:
 * s for seconds (the default)
 * m for minutes
 * h for hours